jmamedina/laravel-vue-ecommerce/README.md

 E-commerce application built with Laravel, Vue.js, Tailwind.css and Alpine.js. <br>

 ## Installation
 Make sure you have environment setup properly.
-You will need MySQL, PHP8.1, Node.js and composer.
+You will need MySQL, PHP8.1, Node.js , composer.
+Docker and laravel sail if you want to deploy it in docker.

 ### Install Laravel Website + API
 1. Download the project (or clone using GIT)